konstantint/SKompiler/README.md

 [![Build Status](https://travis-ci.org/konstantint/SKompiler.svg?branch=master)](https://travis-ci.org/konstantint/SKompiler)

-The package provides a tool for transforming trained SKLearn models into other forms, such as SQL queries, Excel formulas or Sympy expressions (which, in turn, can be translated to code in a variety of languages, such as C, Javascript, Rust, Julia, etc).
+The package provides a tool for transforming trained SKLearn models into other forms, such as SQL queries, Excel formulas, Portable Format for Analytics (PFA) files or Sympy expressions (which, in turn, can be translated to code in a variety of languages, such as C, Javascript, Rust, Julia, etc).

 Requirements
 ------------